AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Rank</td>
-   <td> <p>In an Access Level report, you can manually indicate a Rank of the Access Level.
-This helps you, as the Workfront administrator, to visually identify the level of complexity associated with each Access Level.
+   <td> <p>In an [!UICONTROL Access Level] report, you can manually indicate a Rank of the Access Level.
+This helps you, as the [!DNL Workfront] administrator, to visually identify the level of complexity associated with each Access Level.
 For example, you can give lower numbers for more complex (Plan-level) Access Levels, and higher numbers for less complex (Requester-level) Access Levels.
-You cannot rank the standard Access Levels.&nbsp;</p> </td>
+You cannot rank the standard Access Levels. </p> </td>
   </tr>
   <tr>
    <td>Ready</td>
-   <td> <p>This field on a task report indicates whether&nbsp;an Agile task has been marked as Ready on the backlog.
-This flag only applies to Agile tasks, which are tasks assigned to an Agile team.&nbsp;</p> </td>
+   <td> <p>This field on a task report indicates whether an Agile task has been marked as Ready on the backlog.
+This flag only applies to Agile tasks, which are tasks assigned to an Agile team. </p> </td>
   </tr>
   <tr data-mc-conditions="QuicksilverOrClassic.Quicksilver">
    <td>Recurrence Frequency</td>